When should I put my poinsettia in the dark to rebloom for Christmas? Experts share timing tips

-Poinsettias are quintessential Christmas plants and one of the most popular houseplants around the globe thanks to their bright bracts.
-They are often gifted during the festive season and most people grow them as an annual and then get rid of them in the new year.
+Poinsettias are among the most popular houseplants for the festive season, thanks to their bright and cheery bracts.
+They are often gifted during the holidays, and most people treat them as annuals and then get rid of them in the new year.

 A red poinsettia on a Christmas windowsill

 Poinsettias are photoperiodic plants and their blooming is triggered by longer periods of darkness.
-Without changing the length of daylight they get, and providing them with this darkness, the plants will not produce any new colorful bracts.
+If you don’t change the length of daylight they get, the plants will not produce any new colorful bracts.
+This is similar to getting a Christmas cactus to bloom – they also require a period of long, dark nights.

 ‘Putting poinsettias in complete darkness is crucial for encouraging them to produce their signature red blooms,’ says Ash Read, founder of Indoor Plants.
 ‘This mimics the short days of winter and tricks the plant into bloom mode.’